 - Project URL: https://cemac.github.io/DIFID/ui/

 As part of the DfID project papers are fed into a Natural Language Processing (NLP) algorithm to generate a set of weighted topics.
-Plotting these as a graph we can see that topics tend to be grouped in a scale-free graph like structure, allowing us to see groupings of topics and locations of the papers.
+As with all relational datasets, this format lends itself to be represented in a scale-free graph like structure, allowing us to see groupings of topics and locations of the papers.

 The live site is here: https://apsis.mcc-berlin.net/climate-health/